bickerdyke/MagicClock/esphome/readme.md

 Both options will give you access to the esphome Device manager in your webbrowser where you can add your Magic Clock as a device and upload your individual configuration file, create a firmware file based on it and flash that file on the micro controller.

 For further help on esphome check out the Guides and FAQs and tips available on the [esphome homepage](https://esphome.io/).

+## Digital Twin

+The esphome configuration for the digital twin is found in the file [display.yaml](display.yaml).
+It acts as a remote control for a "big" version.
+So it connects to the LED entities provided by the controlled device and has a drop down field to set the input_select entity in the backend that drives the clock hand.
+If you want to use _only_ a digital version you need to edit the firmware configuration to either provide entities for the two LEDs or add helpers in the back end and use those.

+Also, it does _not_ include a Wireguard configuration as that device is staying within my wifi.
+But you can set it up in the same way as it is included in magic-clock.yaml